Manas120104/MedClarify/README.md

 - **Avoids speculation** - only evidence-based conclusions

 #### Step 5: Structured Knowledge Storage 💾
 For new information from web searches (i.e., not already present in the internal vector database), the system creates **structured JSON objects** that encapsulate the essence of the claim evaluation.
-This includes the original claim, an evidence level tag (e.g., High, Medium, Low), an explanatory reasoning passage summarising the model’s inference, and a list of source references with URLs.
+These JSON objects include the original claim, an evidence level tag (e.g., High, Medium, Low), an explanatory reasoning passage summarising the model’s inference, and a list of source references with URLs.
 The JSON structure is illustrated as follows:

 ```json
 {